thyagomota/django-crud-101/README.md

 # Step 6 - Create View Functions

-In Django, a view function is a python function that takes a web request and returns a web response. iFor this example, create employees/views.py with the following code:
+In Django, a view function is a python function that takes a web request and returns a web response.
+For this example, create employees/views.py with the following code:

 ```python
 from django.shortcuts import render, redirect